daphnevee/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

 |              1             |

 #### Answer:
-Based from the output of the query, it can be observed that only 1 of the successfully delivered orders had both requested exclusions and extras in their pizza.
+Based from the output of the query, it can be observed that only 1 of the successfully delivered orders had both requested exclusions and extras in their ordered pizza.

 - - - -